 An isolation valve and non-return valve must be installed on the cold water line to the water heater.
-An acceptable arrangement is shown in the diagram on page 46.
+An acceptable arrangement is shown in the diagram.
 Refer also to "Hot Water Delivery" on page 31 and to "Mains Water Supply" on page 30.
+EXPANSION CONTROL VALVE (Required by some authorities)

 The plumbing arrangements for the solar hot and solar cold pipes are shown on page 39.